primarykeytech/pkt-scrape-process/README.md

 driver downloaded from [here](https://github.com/mozilla/geckodriver/releases).
 + A cfg.py file with constants set that are used for configuration and processing. sample_cfg.py is provided showing the constant declarations.
++ Add additional words to exclude to the STOP_WORDS list in the cfg.py file.
 + Install packages `pip install -r requirements.txt`

 ## Steps Completed: